campgroundco/nft-contract/ITO.md

 nft_tokens_for_owner(args: { account_id: AccountId, from_index: U128|null, limit: number|null }): Promise<JsonTrail[]>;
 ```

 Get list of all tokens owned by a given account
+Get list of all tokens owned by a given account

 ## Methods for Contract